Kielx/fullstackopen-part3/README.md

 MONGODB_URI_DEV = 'mongodb+srv://<username>:<password>@devcluster.qd5ke.mongodb.net/<name>?retryWrites=true&w=majority'
 NODE_ENV ='development'
 ```
-4. If you would like to change frontend or use it with build scripts then clone my FullstackOpen repo
+4. If you would like to use Frontend from part2 of the course with build scripts then clone my FullstackOpen repo

 * Clone the repo
 ```sh